statelyai/xstate/docs/about/glossary.md

 <!-- Will be in v5 -->

-## Actors, actions and invocations
+## Actors, actions and invoked actors

 A statechart is an executable model of an actor.
 When you run a statechart, it becomes an actor; a running process that can receive messages, send messages and change its behavior based on the messages it receives, which can cause effects outside of the actor.